Space Jam: Plot

 The game between the Tune Squad and the Monstars commences, with Swackhammer arriving to observe.
 The Monstars dominate the first half, lowering the Tune Squad's morale.
 During halftime, Stan surreptitiously learns how the Monstars obtained their talent and informs the Tune Squad.
-Disguising a bottle of water as "secret stuff," Bugs and Jordan motivate the Tune Squad, who improve in the second half using their cartoon physics.
-During a timeout, Jordan raises the stakes with Swackhammer: if the Tune Squad wins, the Monstars must relinquish their stolen talent, and if the Monstars win, Jordan will become a new Moron Mountain attraction.
-On Swackhammer's orders, the Monstars become increasingly violent, injuring most of the Tune Squad.
+Disguising a bottle of water as "secret stuff", Bugs and Jordan motivate the Tune Squad, who improve in the second half using their cartoon antics.
+During a time-out, Jordan raises the stakes with Swackhammer: if the Tune Squad wins, the Monstars must relinquish their stolen talent, and if the Monstars win, Jordan will spend the rest of his life being Moron Mountain's newest attraction.
+On Swackhammer's command, the Monstars play more aggressively, injuring most of the Tune Squad.

-With ten seconds left in the game, the Tune Squad are down by one point and one player, with only Jordan, Bugs, Lola, and Daffy still able to play.
+With only ten seconds left in the game, the Tune Squad is down by one point and one player, with only Jordan, Bugs, Lola, and Daffy still able to play.
 Murray unexpectedly arrives and joins the team.
 In the final seconds, Jordan gains the ball with Murray's assistance but is pulled back by the Monstars.
-On Bugs' advice, Jordan uses cartoon physics to extend his arm and achieve a slam dunk, winning the match with a buzzer beater.
+On Bugs' advice, Jordan uses cartoon physics to extend his arm and achieve a slam dunk, winning the game with a buzzer beater.
 After Swackhammer scolds the Monstars for their failure, Jordan helps them realize that they only served him because they were once smaller.
-They insert Swackhammer inside a missile that sends him to the Moon.
-After relinquishing their stolen talent, the Nerdlucks decide to join the Looney Tunes.
-Jordan and Stan return to Earth and return the talent to the five players, whose remarks convince Jordan to return to the NBA.
+Having had enough of their boss's behavior towards them, the Monstars insert Swackhammer inside a missile that sends him to the moon.
+After relinquishing their stolen talent, the Nerdlucks decide to join the Tunes, while Jordan and Stan return to Earth and return the talent to the five players, whose remarks convince Jordan to return to the NBA.